 account the merit of the proposed work, the applicant’s track

-record/productivity as the result of prior awards, and the resources the
+record as the result of prior awards, how lack of research support impacts faculty history to work toward equitable outcomes for those with access to fewer resources, and the resources the

-applicant has and will have to accomplish her/his scholarly and creative
+applicant has and will have to accomplish their scholarly and creative

 work.
 Awards shall be based primarily on the quality of the proposed

-research or creative activity as manifested in the proposal.
-Proposals are

-expected to be clear to reviewers outside the discipline.
+research or creative activity as outlined in the proposal.
+Proposals should be clear and accessible to reviewers outside the applicant’s discipline.
 Criteria include:

-4.1.1 Significance of the research, scholarship, or creative activity;
+4.1.1 Significance of the research, scholarshly, or creative activity;

 4.1.2 Extent to which the methodology is appropriate to the stated